nicholasvuono/drift/README.md

 </div><br><br>

 ## Why
-AI Agents are writing code, modifying repositories, running tools, helping to plan, making architectural decisions, testing and iterating, etc.
+AI agents are writing code, modifying repositories, running tools, helping to plan, making architectural decisions, testing and iterating, etc.

 But today, there doesn't seem to be a standard way to answer the most important question:
 > "Is this new version of my agent actually better than the last?"